cyterat/mil-products-aggregator/README.md

 _Note: the `main.py` script produces a JSON list of dictionaries where each dictionary represents a scraped website._

-Example of a single scraped website in `output.json`:
+Example of the format of a single scraped website in `output.json`:

 - __website__: str,
 - __price_uah_min__: int,